Blowzabella: History

-Blowzabella was formed in Whitechapel, London in 1978 by original members Bill O'Toole, Jon Swayne, Sam Palmer, Chris Gunstone, and Dave Armitage.
-When the band first formed, Swayne, O'Toole, and Armitage were studying woodwind instrument making at the London College of Furniture, while Palmer had recently finished the course and had already began a career making hurdy-gurdies.
-During this time period, Swayne, Armitage, and Palmer lived together at the Fieldgate Mansions in Whitechapel which were the band's headquarters after Swayne finished college in Somerset.
+Blowzabella was formed in Whitechapel, London in 1978 by original members Bill O'Toole, Jon Swayne, Chris Gunstone, Dave Armitage and Juan Wijngaard.
+When the band first formed, Swayne, O'Toole, and Armitage were studying woodwind instrument making at the London College of Furniture, while Sam Palmer (joined Blowzabella in May 1979) had recently finished the course and had already began a career making hurdy-gurdies.
+Sam published a definitive book on the Hurdy-Gurdy.
+During this time period Swayne, Armitage, and Palmer lived at the Fieldgate Mansions in Whitechapel which were the band's headquarters after Swayne finished college in Somerset.
 Gunstone was living in Blackheath, and was heavily involved in Balkan music and dance.

 Naming the band

-The band's name was taken from an 18th century English bagpipe jig "Blowzabella, My Bouncing Doxie", an elaboration of a popular 16th century Italian theme.
+The band's name was taken from an 18th century English bagpipe jig "Blowzabella in 6/8 time.
+When the band asked what it meant Bill said there was no further information."
+It was not until the advent of the internet some 20 years later that the following references were found.
+Attributes to 'Bouncing Doxie' are wrong as the founding members knew nothing of it and it remained a mystery for many years.
+If Bill had known he would not have chosen the name as he was quite strict about that sort of thing as he rejected several of our risque band name suggestions.
+It was chosen in haste to meet a printers deadline for posters of a forthcoming concert.
+The name is an elaboration of a popular 16th century Italian theme.
 Blowzabella as a character appeared in Thomas D'Urfy's 1719 work Wit and Mirth or Pills to Purge Melancholy under the title "The Italian Song Call'd Pastorella; made into an English Dialogue", and in his earlier 1619 play The Rise and Fall of Massaniello.
 Bill O'Toole and Jon Swayne discovered the tune while researching for bagpipe repertoire in the Vaughan Williams Memorial Library and thought the name, with its alliterative "blow" and "bella" descriptive, perfectly summed up the band's sound.